Table of Contents

 Limited liability means that you, as the owner, will not become personally liable for the company's debts or liabilities.
 Therefore, if you fear lawsuits as a real estate investor or landlord, the LLC structure may look very appealing to you.
 However, limitations exist within the limited liability structure.

-One of such limitations may arise if you live in the home under your LLC.
-Under this type of situation, owners, shareholders, or members of a corporation or LLC can become personally liable for corporate damages, as if the LLC structure never existed.
+One such limitation may arise if you live in a home under your LLC.
+Under this type of situation, owners, shareholders, or members of a corporation or LLC can become personally liable for corporate damages as if the LLC structure never existed.

 3. Estate Planning